-- o Developing an agreed action plan on the key task at hand; - Action the work programme in a timely fashion i.e. doing the work; - Developing measures of evaluation; and - Reporting on the impact, learning, and outcomes, and making recommendations in the final report to the relevant committee.
+- o developing an agreed action plan on the key task at hand; - o action the work programme in a timely fashion i.e. doing the work; - o developing measures of evaluation; and - o reporting on the impact, learning, and outcomes, and making recommendations in the final report to the relevant committee.